elch10/CS231n-2017-Summary/README.md

         - (3 x 3), 192 filter                 `# output shape (28,28,192)`
         - (5 x 5), 96 filter                   `# output shape (28,28,96)`
         - (3 x 3) Max pooling            `# output shape (28,28,256)`
+        - We preserve (28, 28) shape by adding zero-padding
       - After concatenation this will be `(28,28,672)`
     - By this design -We call Naive- it has a big computation complexity.
       - The last example will make: